Progressive Web Applications (PWA) on iOS 13 & 14 Provide a Rich Channel to Reach Customers Despite the Platform Limitations

 Does Apple Even Want Progressive Web Apps?

 If you don't believe me, you should see app owners contacting me to create a PWA for them.
-Many because they have been removed, others because they fear being removed.
+Some because their apps were removed.
+Others because they fear removal or rejection.

-In the process of removing apps and making others 'uncomfortable' they are even recommending these brands go to the web instead.
+By removing apps and making others 'uncomfortable' they are recommending to use the web.